cby-pku/boyuanchen.github.io/_pages/about.md

 I am fortunate to be advised by Professor [Yaodong Yang](https://www.yangyaodong.com/) at the Institute for AI, Peking University.

-My research interests cover Alignment and Interaction (e.g., Scalable Oversight, which is essential to the safety of sophisticated AI systems).
+My research interests cover Alignment and Interaction (e.g., Scalable Oversight, which is essential to the safety of advanced AI systems).
 I'm also interested in Game Theory and Multi-Agent Systems.

 Experiences
 ======